 The 18 VAV High Performance Radius Profile fume cupboards are located in the £70m Phase 2 expansion of the University’s acclaimed biochemistry building.
-The fume cupboard system is designed to reduce energy costs and reduce the building’s carbon footprint.
+The fume cupboard system is designed to protect operators, reduce energy costs and reduce the building’s carbon footprint.

 The Radius Profile High Performance energy efficient fume cupboards all benefit from advanced Variable Air Volume (VAV) technology.
 This means the cost of running the fume cupboards is significantly lower than standard Constant Air Volume (CAV) units.